MA Sociology and Social Anthropology

 These courses will also introduce you to key sociological and anthropological ideas.
-You will study the relationship between individuals and groups, and offer insights into:
+You will study the relationship between individuals and groups, and get an insight into:

 - digital lives

-Alongside core courses, you can choose a further two options.
+Alongside core courses, you can choose a further two optional courses to study.

 You will also study classic and contemporary ethnography and key concepts in social anthropology.

-You will then take a further two optional courses.
+You will then choose a further two optional courses to study.